 But that World War II generation really are the greatest heroes.

-they they give us lessons and inspiration and uh I I think they should guide us as we face the threats we do from Iran and Islamist terrorists uh that uh there's there's no you gotta be really careful in believing people who say that um they hate us and they want to destroy us which is exactly what the leaders of Iran and the Islamist terrorist groups have said.
+That there's no, you've got to be really careful in believing people who say that they hate us and they want to destroy us, which is exactly what the leaders of Iran and the Islamist terrorist groups have said.

-Remember what Hitler said during the 30s and everybody thought he was a fool and crazy and don't listen to him but not Winston Churchill.
+Remember what Hitler said during the 30s and everybody thought he was a fool and crazy and don't listen to him.

-Jordan, the Saudis, um uh uh Jordanians, Egyptians, the Emirates, everybody in the United States, you know, united against Iranian hegemony.
+But, you know, the alliances we're now talking about and shared intelligence and working together was probably impossible even 10 years ago, that being Israel, Jordan, the Saudis, Jordanians, Egyptians, the Emirates, everybody in the United States, you know, united against Iranian hegemony.

-So I do think there's a moment of opportunity for the world to recognize this can happen that a nuclear armed Iran will create such instability in the world that we may not be able to recover at some point.
+So I do think there's a moment of opportunity for the world to recognize this can't happen, that a nuclear-armed Iran will create such instability in the world that we may not be able to recover at some point.

-Totally agreed and uh look the the uh the Arabs and the Israelis are now tied to together in the first place because they have a common enemy that they worry a lot more about than they worry about each other and that obviously is Iran.
+And look, the Arabs and the Israelis are now tied together in the first place because they have a common enemy that they worry a lot more about than they worry about each other, and that obviously is Iran.

-So part of the fear that the leaders in Tehran have now is that they're not just facing us squeezing them economically they're facing uh the threat of a combined Arab Israeli uh action against them if it comes to that.
+So part of the fear that the leaders in Tehran have now is that they're not just facing us, squeezing them economically, they're facing the threat of combined Arab-Israeli action against them if it comes to that.

-So I think we're gonna come back really hurt hurt them now and and and we shouldn't pull back.
+So I think we're going to come back to really hurt them now, and we shouldn't pull back.

 So I have a two-part question.

-We're watching this scary rise of anti-Semitism in Europe again, but we're also seeing it on an unprecedented level in the United States, Congresswoman Omar, Congresswoman Taleb, an unwillingness of the Democratic Party to to rightly by name call out those people that are saying these things.
+We're watching this scary rise of anti-Semitism in Europe again, but we're also seeing it on an unprecedented level in the United States, Congresswoman Omar, Congresswoman Tlaib, an unwillingness of the Democratic Party to rightly by name call out those people that are saying these things.

 And so I'm concerned about that aspect of things.